Protecting Your Patient Rights

 At WakeMed, we never compromise when it comes to delivering high-quality patient care.
 In the interest of patients and our community, we negotiate insurance agreements in good faith and do not back down from the commitments we make.
 In return, we only ask that insurers honor their side of those agreements.

-For nearly a year, WakeMed has been working in good faith with UnitedHealthcare to come to a contract agreement that ensures your continued in-network access to high-quality care and services with the WakeMed providers you know and trust.
+For over a year, WakeMed has been working in good faith with UnitedHealthcare (UHC) to come to a contract agreement that ensures your continued in-network access to high-quality care and services with the WakeMed providers you know and trust.
 Unfortunately, we have so far been unable to reach an agreement.

-As a result, WakeMed hospitals, outpatient facilities and physician specialists are now considered out of network for UnitedHealthcare.
-This change will impact out-of-pocket costs for most patients with UnitedHealthcare insurance.
+As a result, WakeMed hospitals, outpatient facilities and physician specialists are now considered out of network for UHC.
+This change impacts out-of-pocket costs for most patients with UHC insurance.
 If you have an upcoming appointment at WakeMed, please review your options and next steps.

 If You Need Emergency Care